 However, tennis was not the first game that she tried.
 As a 10-year-old, she played softball on a 14U team that won the city championship.
 It was only when heading into the fifth grade that she decided to try her hand at tennis.

 Early Tennis Career

-Billie Jean married Lawrence King in 1965, and the following year won her first major singles championship at Wimbledon.
-That was also the year, 1966, that Billie Jean King was ranked #1 in the world in women’s tennis for the first time.
+Billie Jean married Lawrence King in 1965 and, the following year, won her first major singles championship at Wimbledon.
+That was also the year 1966, when Billie Jean King was ranked #1 in the world in women’s tennis for the first time.